slowjams/LINQ/2-Expression Tree.md

 //---------------------------------------V
 public class Expression<TDelegate> : LambdaExpression
 {
-   public TDelegate Compile();  // get comipler to generate IL code that has the logic of the expression tree public TDelegate Compile(bool preferInterpretation);
+   public TDelegate Compile();  // get comipler to generate IL code that has the logic of the expression tree, it is like compiler writes a function for you
+                                // this is probably the most concise, stratforward and important explanation

+   public TDelegate Compile(bool preferInterpretation);
    public TDelegate Compile(DebugInfoGenerator debugInfoGenerator);